phetsims/number-line-distance/doc/implementation-notes.md

 The `NLDExploreScreenView` contains selectors to select the scene.
 The `NLDExploreModel` contains all the scenes' models.
 The `ExplorePointController` is a `PointController` subclass for the explore screen that adds dropping behaviour.
-There is also the `AreaPointController` and `AreaSceneModel` for the temperature and elevation scenes where point controllers can move freely in an area.
+There is also the `AreaPointController` for the temperature and elevation scenes where point controllers can move freely in an area and the `DistancePointController` for the distance scene where the point controller locks on to a specific height.

 ### Distance Scene